Chapter 1: First Impressions

-"I did it because you just stood there, so hesitant of yourself.
-Sometimes you do not have to always think about everything and just do it.
-Did you enjoy the cold water Troy and be honest."
+“I did it because you just stood there, so uncertain of yourself.
+Sometimes you do not have to always think about everything.
+Just do it.
+In any case, did you enjoy the cold-water Troy?
+Be honest.”

-"It was a shock, but exhilarating…thanks," I said breaking into a smile.
-"So, do you really have a twin?"
+“Except for the spitting out water part it was but exhilarating…thanks,” I said breaking into a smile.
+“So, do you really have a twin?”

-"Well yes.
-Do not believe me?
-Julius over here," he called as he walked across the exercise grounds.
+“Well yes.
+You still do not believe me?”
+He waved his hands to and fro before walking towards the center of the palestra shouting, “Julius.”
 Curious, I tried to follow him before I got cut off by a crowd of mature men entering the gymnasium floors from one of the side entrances.
 Then someone tapped me on the shoulder.